|Human Rights Committee|

 Wheelchair Ramps - Our volunteer ramp crews build temporary structures on site in just a couple hours.
 Providing mobility for anyone who needs one.

-Adopt-A-Road Program - North and SOuth site locations.
-Saidewalks and grassy areas are cleaned up and maintained quarterly.
+Adopt-A-Road Program - North and South site locations.
+Sidewalks and grassy areas are cleaned up and maintained several times a year.

-Northwest Harvest - Every Wednesday at the Kent warehouse you will find our volunteers.
-We also do annual Northwest Harvest events such as the KING 5 Northwest Harvest Food Drive, the end of the year warehouse food sorting event.
+Northwest Harvest - The second Wednesday of the month our volunteers help sort food at the Kent warehouse from 5 to7 p.m..
+We also do annual Northwest Harvest events such as the KING 5 Northwest Harvest Food Drive in December and the end of the year warehouse food sorting event.

 The 751 Women’s Committee was established: